 An update on UNFCCC efforts to promote technology transfer between countries.

-The UNFCCC climate negotiations are often so fraught with entrenched disagreement that success stories seem rare.
-However, technology transfer is one area in which definitive progress was made in Copenhagen and throughout negotiations in 2010, progress that should lead into a decision on technology in Cancun.
+December’s UNFCCC climate negotiations were so fraught with disagreement that success stories seem rare.
+However, technology transfer was one area in which definitive progress was made in Copenhagen, progress that is likely to continue this year in the UNFCCC negotiations and other venues.

 What is Technology Transfer?

 In the context of climate change, “technology transfer” refers to how technologies that reduce greenhouse gases and aid climate adaptation efforts are developed and shared across borders.
 Developing countries will need more than finance to address climate change – they will need new technology for mitigation (emissions reductions), such as wind power, and new technologies for adaptation, such as flood control technologies and drought resistant strains of corn and wheat.

 Because technology transfer will facilitate global emissions reductions, it is considered key to reaching a global agreement.
 The Bali Action Plan, a decision made at the UNFCCC meeting in 2007 to achieve a legally binding climate agreement, called for strengthened efforts to move technologies from developed to developing countries.